Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/R26e/precharge-discharge-pcb.md

 <center><i>Figure 21: 26 Precharge-Discharge PCB</i></center>

 <p style='text-align: justify'>
 Humiseal 1B73 conformal coat is applied to ensure electrical isolation from surrounding components and to keep galvanic isolation spacing to a minimum of 4 mm as stated in FSAE rules EV.6.5.7.
+It is mounted vertically to prevent water accumulation on it in case there is water ingress in TB enclosure.
 </p>
 <center><img src='../Figures/EV.6.5.7.png'></center>
 <center><i>Figure 22: EV.6.5.7</i></center>